darasus/ai-blog/content/exchange-traded-funds-a-beginners-guide.md

   to gain exposure to certain industries, geographical regions, or asset classes.
 There are no guarantees that the money you’ve invested in will perform well.
+intro: >-
+  The global financial crisis, which began in 2007 and is still lingering almost a decade later, has left many investors wary of stocks as an asset class.
+The collapse of several large banks and financial institutions, coupled with the housing market crash, has led many to question whether the stock market is a safe place for their money.

+  The answer is yes – provided you choose the right stocks.
+In fact, investing in stocks can be one of the safest ways to build your wealth over time.
+So if you’re wary about putting your money in individual companies or prefer less risky investments, ETFs may be an ideal option for you.
+Read on to learn more about these exchange-traded funds and whether or not they could be good for you.
 ---

 ## What is an ETF?